Australian South Sea Islander Community Foundation Scholarships

 To be eligible to receive an Australian South Sea Islander Community Foundation Scholarship, an applicant must meet the following criteria:

-- Be intending to enrol or being enrolled in an Undergraduate programme at CQUniversity in 2017
+- Be intending to enrol or being enrolled in an Undergraduate course at CQUniversity in 2018

-- A direct descendant of the South Sea Islanders who were brought into Queensland between 1863 and 1904 and worked as indentured labourers
+- Be a direct descendant of the South Sea Islanders who were brought into Queensland between 1863 and 1904 and worked as indentured labourers

 - A member of the Australian South Sea Islander community